WHAT TO EXPECT IN COUNSELLING

 (with me as your therapist)

 As every therapist is a different person we will all work in a slightly different way.
 A good therapist will be well 'seasoned' in their approach and not 'wooden'.
-More experienced therapists will bring their personality into therapy, they will not be putting on a act of trying to be a therapist, or something that they are not.
+More experienced therapists will bring their personality into therapy, they will not be putting on an act of trying to be a therapist or something that they are not.

 Research has shown - having therapy is more helpful than having no therapy at all.

 I will provide you with a safe environment where you can really be you, without being judged.

 - I will go over the limits of confidentiality and fees which will only take a minute or so.

 - I will ask about what brings you to therapy - it will probably be more helpful if you don't rehearse or go over what to say in therapy, as then it may feel more natural for you and less 'staged' if you just arrive, don't put yourself under any unnecessary pressure.

 - I will ask you questions which will help you to go more into depth and identify what is going on internally for you.